slinkstr/BeatLeaderScoreScanner/README.md

 # BeatLeaderScoreScanner

-Analyzes Beat Saber replays from BeatLeader (using the BS Open Replay format) to detect swing jitter and underswing stats.
+Analyzes Beat Saber replays from BeatLeader (using the BS Open Replay format) to detect swing jitter, calculate underswing stats, and more.

 CLI tool - run from command prompt, don't double-click.